SlynxCZ/YouTube-Video-Downloader/README.md

 A Python script that can download user selected videos from YouTube

 # Step 1: Download the Script
 Download the Python script from the GitHub Releases page.
-Look for the latest release and download the executable file (youtube_downloader.exe) from the assets section.
+Look for the latest release and download the executable file (Application.rar) from the assets section.

 # Step 2: Run the Script
 Open a terminal or command prompt and navigate to the directory where you downloaded the executable.